The Canadian International Institute of Art Therapy

 CiiAT integrates a global perspective into our curriculum, so that no matter what topic you study, every course will help you become more culturally fluid and aware.

 CiiAT Graduates are eligible for Professional Status with CATA or the IEATA or both.
 Professional Certifications are available for Mental Health Providers including the Attachment Informed Art Therapy Certification which demonstrates hands-on practicing integration of interdisciplinary approaches to attachment theory, crisis and trauma.

 Statement of Purpose

 The Canadian International Institute of Art Therapy is dedicated to the belief that the creative process is healing and life enhancing.
 Its mission is to introduce art therapy training programs in Canada and other countries.
 We focus on training qualified culturally-sensitive and responsive art therapists.
 The primary purpose of the Canadian International Institute of Art Therapy is to offer a Canadian Art Therapy Association (CATA) approved art therapy training program in Thailand, Japan, Canada and other countries.

-CiiAT is sole-proprietor entity, under the umbrella of The Proulx Global Education and Community Foundation, which is a registered non-profit organization in the province of British Columbia, Canada.
+CiiAT is the educational working arm under the umbrella of The Proulx Global Education and Community Foundation, which is a registered non-profit organization in the province of British Columbia, Canada.